AshishJha14411/HostingLP/readme.md

 # Description
 This is a sample page.
-The website focuses on implementing the basics of HTML and CSS to create this amazing webpage.
+The website focuses on implementing the basics of HTML and CSS to create this amazing static webpage.

 ## Time taken